tenstorrent/tt-buda-demos/CONTRIBUTING.md

 For new model demos, please include an entry in the [Models Table](README.md/#models-table) along with the supported hardware.

+### Model Weights:

+In general, we avoid including files that contain data, weights, etc within the files.
+Instead, these should be incorporated into the model script at runtime.
+For a practical illustration of this approach, please refer to this [example](https://github.com/tenstorrent/tt-buda-demos/blob/main/model_demos/cv_demos/resnet/onnx_resnet.py#L68).

 ## Contribution standards

 ### Code reviews

+We actively welcome your pull requests.
 - A PR must be opened for any code change with the following criteria:
   - Be approved, by a maintaining team member and any codeowners whose modules are relevant for the PR.